Stay on Top of Your Prescriptions

 It’s not always easy to take medications on time.
 Life sometimes gets in the way of best-laid plans.
 One day you look at your pillbox and realize you’re a few doses behind.

-Taking your medicine as prescribed – known as medication adherence – is important.
-It helps control chronic health issues, treat temporary health problems, and stay well.
+Taking your medicine as prescribed is called medication adherence.
+It's important because it helps control chronic health issues, treat temporary health problems and keep you well.

 Find a Solution